 1. Try a different browser.

-Before progressing to the steps below, try using a different browser to see if the problem resides with the browser or with the UniFi Network Controller host.
+Before progressing to the steps below, try using a different browser to see if the problem resides with the browser or with the UniFi OS Console (or other UniFi Network application host).
 Chrome is Ubiquiti's preferred browser.

 It can also be useful to use the developer console found on most modern browsers.
 This console can be found under Developer Tools (Ctrl + Shift + J on Windows or Linux/Cmd + Opt + J on macOS).